Full disclosure, this isn’t so much an informative blog as an advertisement. Not just for me as an Instructor, but for my colleagues too.

 And what differs between using a belay plate in the conventional way or when its in guide mode?
 Or the difference between an assisted haul and an unassisted haul?

 Escaping the system

-You’ve just lead one of the lower pitches on a remote multipitch.
-You’re comfortably belaying your partner up enjoying the stoke of an amazing route so far, next thing you know the ropes dislodge a small flake and as its drops it hits your second on the arm.
+Next thing you know the rope dislodges a small flake and as it drops and it hits your second on the arm.
 They’re fine, but they’re pretty sure the flake has broken their arm.

 As for the next part of the rescue, well that’s where it gets complex and best saved for a training course.